Alex-ray/Polymail-messages/README.md

 Not all of the images / icons were included, what should I do?
 * Any missing assets can be improvised.

+The API is broken.
+Help!
+* Feel free to improvise or use a different API.

 The challenge requirements seem vague, am I missing something?
 * This challenge is designed to be open-ended, so feel free to be creative in the areas that lack strict guidelines.